Giant Shipper Bets Big On Ending Its Carbon Emissions. Will It Pay Off?

 "You've got far bigger problems if you're wrong," Molloy says.

-Deciding whether to invest in going zero-carbon is a business calculation, to be sure.
+Deciding whether to invest in going zero carbon is a business calculation, to be sure.
 But the bottom line can get a little existential.